Author: Chris Mann

-I had never heard of Chris Mann before I was asked if I wanted to review his CD.
+I had never heard of Chris Mann before I was asked to review his CD.
 He was a contestant on the show “The Voice” last season, and was picked for Christian Aguilera’s team.
-As soon as I listened to his version of “Ave Maria” on Youtube I was hooked.
+As soon as I listened to Chris’ version of “Ave Maria” on Youtube I was hooked.

 Once I popped the CD into the computer I was immediately taken with the lyrics to the first track, “Roads”.
 Chris Mann’s voice reminds me of a tenor Josh Groban or Celine Dion – smooth and comforting, but passionate.
 Here is the lyric video of “Roads”:

 The sound on the album is a fun blend of classical (Mann is operatically trained) and pop.
 Mann co-wrote two songs on the album, “Falling”: and my favorite, “Cuore.”
 Cuore means “heart” in Italian, and the music is based on Bach’s Air on a G String.